Student Accommodation Costs UK 2026/27

-How much is student housing on average?
+How much is student accommodation in the UK?

 Which is the cheapest student city?

-What's included in the rent?
+What is included in student rent?

 Will my maintenance loan cover rent?

-Average student accommodation costs by type (2026/27)
+Average student accommodation costs by type

 University Halls